Back to Blog

 Attend Naturalization Interview

-Answer questions about your application through the interpreter, then take the simplified civics test in Arabic.
+Answer questions about your application through the interpreter, then take the civics test in Arabic or your native language if you qualify for the English-language exception.

 6. 6